colvert/FablabLannion.github.io/trender.md

 ### Configure WiFi

-The "Configure WiFi" mode allows to connect the Trender to the Web.
+The "Configure WiFi" menu allows to connect the Trender to the Web.
 The Trender will connect automatically if it has been already configured.
 It is possible to scan all the access points.

 ### Configure WiFi (No Scan)

-The "Configure WiFi (No scan)" can be used to configure only the ThingSpeack channel.
+The "Configure WiFi (No scan)" menu can be used to configure only the ThingSpeack channel.

 ### Info